echeran/smile-of-murugan/webbook/chapter04.md

 Victory, Koṟṟavai.
 As Kailasapathy says (42), “the poem is indeed a *tour de force*, exhibiting the bard at his best."
 Published in 1884.

-13. *Maturaikkāňci*
+13. *Maturaikkāñci*

-is the longest of the lays, containing 782 lines in the *akaval* metre interspersed with a great number of *vaňci* lines, ascribed to the bard Māṅkuṭi Marutaṉār who was probably the chief court poet of Neṭuňceḻiyaṉ (whose fame the poem celebrates), and also the author of a number of stanzas in *Puṟanāṉūṟu.* A *kāňci* is a later genre of "Sangam" poetry; it can be translated as a “hint” or “gentle hint", a kind of "moral epistle" (M. S. Purnalingam Pillai) based on the philosophy of the instability and perishability of world and life.
+is the longest of the lays, containing 782 lines in the *akaval* metre interspersed with a great number of *vañci* lines, ascribed to the bard Māṅkuṭi Marutaṉār who was probably the chief court poet of Neṭuñceḻiyaṉ (whose fame the poem celebrates), and also the author of a number of stanzas in *Puṟanāṉūṟu.* A *kāñci* is a later genre of "Sangam" poetry; it can be translated as a “hint” or “gentle hint", a kind of "moral epistle" (M. S. Purnalingam Pillai) based on the philosophy of the instability and perishability of world and life.